 - 1. Species leads or coordinators will be identified to track amount or extent of take at either the local or regional level. - 2.
-If species is wide ranging and take occurs in one area, all other regions/forests where species occur will be notified (this process is captured within the reporting forms and associated databases). - 3.
-If amount or extent of take is exceeded, species lead or coordinator will re-initiate consultation with regulatory agency species lead, determine additional action items, complete the re-initiation consultation and send results to WO-TES Program Manager.
+If species is wide ranging and take occurs in one area, all other regions/forests where species occur will be notified (this process is captured within the reporting forms and associated databases). - If amount or extent of take is exceeded, species lead or coordinator will re-initiate consultation with regulatory agency species lead, determine additional action items, complete the re-initiation consultation and send results to WO-FAM who will coordinate with the WO-TES Program Manager.